How to Grill Burgers Like a Pro

-Nothing says summer quite like a burger on the grill.
-It’s the perfect food for a quick-and-easy weeknight dinner with the family, and the perfect addition to any backyard barbecue.
+Grilled burgers are the perfect food for a quick-and-easy weeknight dinner with the family—and the perfect addition to any backyard barbecue.
 You might find yourself tempted to pick up a frozen package of burgers at the store to pull it off.
-It turns out it’s just as easy to make burgers from scratch, and using homemade patties is a better way to learn how to grill burgers that actually turn out juicy.
+It turns out it’s just as easy to learn how to make hamburgers from scratch.
+Making your own patties is a good way to ensure your burgers will turn out juicy.

 The Best Ground Beef to Buy